Jana loves unusual history. She strives to share the bizarre and funny cases of yore with kindred spirits.

 7. The Plesiosaur Puzzle

-In 2014 an amateur paleontologist named Jonathan Bow found a skeleton.
+In 2014 an amateur palaeontologist named Jonathan Bow found a skeleton.
 It was the biggest fossil ever discovered in Wales.
-Unfortunately, when he tried to move it, Bow accidentally broke the 200-million-year old reptile (ironically, into 200 pieces).
+Unfortunately, when he tried to move it, Bow accidentally broke the 200-million-year old reptile (ironically, it shattered into 200 pieces).

 Questions & Answers